margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the woman who does workplace design and workplace art
 * Grateful to sympathize with people anti-LGBTQ
 * Grateful for people who are pro-LGBTQ and the legislation
+* Grateful for memories of Roaring Gap
+* Grateful for the life experiences of Taylor Swift
+* Grateful for the leader(s) at church to show, educate, and share everything about Church architecture and design
+* Grateful that little include everything they need to know about the Holy Spirit and the universe already within
+* Grateful for the belief that everyone can create music and sing music and share from their filter and their artistic expression and way of connecting with humanity, so in a way artists copy each other but in another way they are bouncing off, re-interpreting, re-sharing, resonating, resoundig, reanalyzing
+* Grateful that stories told are expressions of gratitude for the people that have gone before us and the ways they have loved and expressed life

 <br>